- Pawn (start with rolling cover, a pike, and a vow of self-sacrifice)

 CARVED: Chessmen are immune to fire and sink in water.
 They can hold their breath for several hours.

 Chessmen come in two colors: glossy jet and shining ivory.
-They have recently overcome their old racial animi and now hold themselves as an example to all other nations.
+They have recently overcome their old intraracial animi and now hold themselves as an example of equality to all other nations.
 Besides their newfound brotherly love all chessmen are xenophobic and murderous, and believe moral virtue is found in subjugation of lesser beings.

 4HD, M12, AC12